24 Best Detective Novels Series for Fans of Crime Books and Intrigue

 A photo of 2nd edition Whose Body?, 1936

 Lord Peter Wimsey is one of the most famous detective characters in mystery novels written by Dorothy Sayers.
 Whose Body? is the first book that Peter appeared in, where he untangled the mystery of a dead body in a bath in London.
-This series deliberately exposes the sick personality of individuals involved in the murder, that they would instead commit suicide than get caught.
+This series deliberately exposes the sick personality of individuals involved in the murder, that they would rather commit suicide than get caught.

 “Even idiots occasionally speak the truth accidentally.”